 Since 2010, Michelle Stortz, has worked with hundreds of cancer and chronic illnesses survivors in the Philadelphia area.
 She enjoys designing custom yoga programs that anyone can do regardless of ability.

-Currently, Michelle works with cancer patients at Fox Chase Cancer Center, the Cancer Support Community of Philadelphia, the Hospital of the University of Pennsylvania, Jefferson University Hospital, the Abramson Cancer Center through Pennsylvania Hospital at Old Pine Community Center, Unite for Her as well as working privately in patients’ homes.
+Currently, Michelle works with cancer patients at Fox Chase Cancer Center, the Cancer Support Community of Philadelphia, Jefferson University Hospital, the Abramson Cancer Center through Pennsylvania Hospital at Old Pine Community Center, Unite for Her as well as working privately in patients’ homes.

 Michelle’s work is dedicated to her late husband, Jon Lustig, whom she lost to complications in cancer treatment in 2009.